ABOUT THE OFIS MENTORSHIP PROGRAM

 MENTEES will work virtually with mentors to:

-Scientific Investigation: Design a capstone project by working closely with mentors, scientists, and activists to demonstrate how science can be used to understand and improve societal problems.
+Scientific Investigation: Design a capstone project by working closely with Mentors, scientists, and community leaders to demonstrate how science can be used to understand and improve societal problems.

-STEM Topics: Explore areas like artificial intelligence, climate change, healthcare, food insecurity, and other challenges in marginalized and underserved communities.
+STEM Topics: Explore areas like artificial intelligence, environmental adaptation, healthcare, food and water insecurity.

 Careers: Gain insight into various STEM fields, virtually tour labs and worksites, and network with industry leaders.